-The Citizens on Patrol (COP) program is an adjunctive volunteer based program established within the Cheyenne Police Department.
-The COP program is designed to train and utilize volunteer citizens from the community as adjunct observers, assistants and civilian law enforcement support to the Cheyenne Police Department.
-COP volunteers will be sworn Community Service Officers and perform ancillary/support duties that do not require the services of sworn peace officers.
+The Citizens on Patrol (COP) program trains community volunteers as adjunct observers, assistants, and civilian law enforcement support to the Cheyenne Police Department.
+COP volunteers are sworn Community Service Officers (CSO) and perform ancillary/support duties that do not require the services of sworn peace officers.

-The COP program is comprised of volunteers from the Cheyenne community who have a desire to assist the Cheyenne Police Department with non-emergent routine patrols and other duties that free up our officers for more expedited police response.
+The COP program is comprised of community volunteers who have a desire to assist the CPD with non-emergent routine patrols and tasks that free-up police officers for more expedited police response.

 COP members assist the department by patrolling neighborhoods, parks, schools and commercial areas as additional eyes on the street.
-COP members patrol the community to report suspicious activity, vandalism, tagging, parking violations and abandoned motor vehicles.
-They also assist the department by helping with traffic control, performing downtown walking patrols and aiding with logistics for the department’s DUI Command Van and at other civic events.
+COP members report suspicious activity, vandalism, tagging, parking violations and abandoned motor vehicles.
+They also assist the Department by helping with traffic control, performing downtown walking patrols and aiding with logistics for the Department’s DUI Command Van and at other civic events.

-Each volunteer member of the COP program is a sworn Community Service Officer with the Cheyenne Police Department.
+Each volunteer member of the COP program is a sworn Community Service Officer (CSO) with the CPD.
 COP members wear issued uniforms and patrol Cheyenne neighborhoods in a Police Department vehicle.